asanmateu/cdcleaner-tool/README.md

 5. You will need to enter:

-  - DESIGNER ID
+  &nbsp;DESIGNER ID
-  - SSH USERNAME: This should be the same as on Postico - e.g. tsanmateu.
+  &nbsp;SSH USERNAME: This should be the same as on Postico - e.g. tsanmateu.
   - SSH PASSWORD: Leave blank.
   - PROD USERNAME: You should have this from step 1.
   - PROD PASSWORD: You should have this on your 1password from step 1's request.